Ayan Kumar Bhunia

 possible variations.
 We propose an Adversarial Feature Deformation Module (AFDM) that learns

 ways to elastically warp extracted features in a scalable manner.
-The AFDM is inserted between
+The AFDM is inserted

 intermediate layers and trained alternatively with the original framework, boosting its